awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-eks-cluster.md

 ## Prerequisites<a name="emr-studio-emr-on-eks-prereqs"></a>

 Before you can set up Amazon EMR on EKS for Amazon EMR Studio, you must have the following items:
++ A designated AWS Certificate Manager \(ACM\) certificate for EMR Studio\.
+For information about how to create a certificate, see [Issuing and Managing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.
+Note the Amazon Resource Name \(ARN\) of the certificate, which you use to set up IAM permissions and when you create a managed endpoint\.
-+ Make sure that the IAM principal \(user or role\) that you use to set up EMR on EKS for EMR Studio has the following Amazon EC2 permissions\.
++ Make sure that your IAM principal \(user or role\) has the following Amazon EC2 permissions\.
 These permissions enable Amazon EMR on EKS to create, manage, and delete the security groups that limit inbound traffic to your managed endpoint's load balancer\.

   ```
   "ec2:CreateSecurityGroup",